ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 - Infinite storage space in the stash.
 - Shared storage space in the stash.
 - Enabled the ladder only runewords out of realms.
-- Local World Event and Uber Quest for singleplayer and multiplayer off-realm !
+- Local World Event and Uber Quest for singleplayer and multiplayer off-realm!
 - Can open Cow Level Portal even when player have kill the Cow King in that difficulty.
 - Unassign assigned skills and stats points.
 - Change the selected language.